ProsoftEngineering/ServerMonitor/README.md

 # Configuration

-The program is run like so:
+The program is ran like so:

     ServerMonitor <input_config.json> <output_status.json>

 There are only two command line arguments:

 1. Input config - this is a JSON file with all configuration options specified.
-See [config.json](config.json) or below for examples.
+See below for examples.

 2. Output status - after checking all servers, a JSON status report will get generated, which can then be consumed by any program that can read JSON.
 See [status.html](status.html) as an example static HTML page that renders the JSON file via jQuery.